Hyperthyroidism (Overactive Thyroid)

-Thyroid nodules are lumps in your thyroid.
-Thyroid nodules are common and usually benign, meaning they are not cancerous.
+Overactive thyroid nodules, or lumps in your thyroid, are common and usually not cancerous.
 However, one or more nodules may become overactive and produce too much thyroid hormone.
-The presence of many overactive nodules occurs most often in older adults.
+Overactive nodules are found most often in older adults.

-Several types of thyroiditis can cause hyperthyroidism and then cause hypothyroidism:
+The types of thyroiditis that can cause hyperthyroidism include

-- Postpartum thyroiditis.
-This type of thyroiditis develops after a woman gives birth.
+- postpartum thyroiditis, which can develop after a woman gives birth.

 Too much iodine

 Your thyroid uses iodine to make thyroid hormone.
-The amount of iodine you consume affects the amount of thyroid hormone your thyroid makes.
+How much iodine you consume affects how much thyroid hormone your thyroid makes.
 In some people, consuming large amounts of iodine may cause the thyroid to make too much thyroid hormone.

-Some medicines and cough syrups may contain a lot of iodine.
-One example is the heart medicine amiodarone.
+Some cough syrups and medicines, including some heart medicines, may contain a lot of iodine.
 Seaweed and seaweed-based supplements also contain a lot of iodine.

 Too much thyroid hormone medicine

-Some other medicines may also interact with thyroid hormone medicine to raise hormone levels.
+Some other medicines may also interact with thyroid hormone medicine and raise hormone levels.
 If you take thyroid hormone medicine, ask your doctor about interactions when starting new medicines.

 How do doctors diagnose hyperthyroidism?

-Because hypothyroidism can cause fertility problems, women who have trouble getting pregnant often get tested for thyroid problems.
+Because hyperthyroidism can cause fertility problems, women who have trouble getting pregnant often get tested for thyroid problems.

-You may receive medicines, radioiodine therapy, or thyroid surgery to treat your hyperthyroidism.
-The aim of treatment is to bring thyroid hormone levels back to normal to prevent long-term health problems and to relieve uncomfortable symptoms.
+Your doctor will treat your hyperthyroidism to bring your thyroid hormone levels back to normal.
+Treating the disease will prevent long-term health problems, and it will relieve uncomfortable symptoms.
 No single treatment works for everyone.

-Antithyroid medicines can cause side effects in some people, including
+- Antithyroid medicines can cause side effects, including

 - a decrease in the number of white blood cells in your body, which can lower resistance to infection